fifiikompaniq/School-Helper/README.md

 # School Helper
  Using the mail of a user, take assignments from Google Classroom and put them in Google Calendar.
- The whole information comes from emails, sent by specific people, and by specifying the emails or names the program to track we are able to take out enough information to add a title, description, due date and etc. to our calendar.
+ The whole information comes from the Google Classroom API and is retrieved by the Google Calendar API.

 # Features
- In the future, the program should be a bit more automatized and featuring auto-saving materials, keeping track of whether and assignment is done and therefore, removing   it from a to-do list, a more user-friendly GUI and etc.
+ It doesn't work yet, but each assignments receive a priority which changes between days.

+ # The program is unusable right now without a test email.